cedarcode/openssl-signature_algorithm/README.md

 # OpenSSL::SignatureAlgorithm

-> ECDSA, RSA-PSS and RSA-PKCS#1 signature algorithms for ruby
+> ECDSA, EdDSA, RSA-PSS and RSA-PKCS#1 signature algorithms for ruby

 Sign and verify using signature algorithm wrappers, instead of key objects.